The area method and applications: Application to the global distribution of integers with

-\section{\textbf{Application to the global distribution of integers with $\Omega(n)=2$}}
+\section{Application to the global distribution of integers with $\Omega(n)=2$}

-The lower bounds of correlations of arithmetic functions tells us a lot about their local distributions as well as their global distribution.
-Theorem \ref{lower bound} gives provided $\sum \limits_{n\leq x}\Upsilon(n)\Upsilon(n+l_0)>0$.
-Thus for some shift in the range $[1,x]$ the correlation can be made arbitrarily large by taking the right hand side arbitrarily large.
-This follows that there are infinitely many pairs of the form $(n,n+l_0)$ such that $n$ and $n+l_0$ each has exactly two prime factors.
+The lower bounds of the correlations of the arithmetic functions determine their local and global distribution.
+Theorem \ref{lower bound} gives

+provided that $\sum\limits_{n\leq x}\Upsilon(n)\Upsilon(n+l_0)>0$.
+Thus, for some shift in the range $[1,x]$ the correlation can be made arbitrarily large by taking the right hand side arbitrarily large.
+This implies that there are infinitely many pairs of the form $(n,n+l_0)$ such that $n$ and $n+l_0$ each have exactly two prime factors.